mariellefoster/plots_and_projects/README.md

   - What packets would be interesting?
   - Point of anonymization, or publicity?
   - i.e. "Someone is visiting this website" vs. "This mac address is doing this thing"

+## Schroedinger's button
+- Push a button, 50% chance of seeing a live cat, 50% chance of seeing a dead cat :(
+- kinda dark